Why Halloween and Trauma Don’t Mix

-Once all things Halloween started coming at them, it stirred the emotions of all the terrible things that happened to them in real life.
-There was no distinction.
-Halloween images stir up the same yucky feelings as were there when the bad things happened.
-My kids couldn’t (and still don’t) understand why people thought these horrible, dark things were fun or funny.
+Once all things Halloween started coming at our kids, it stirred the emotions of all the terrible things that happened to them in real life.
+There was no distinction, and nor was there any escape.
+All those Halloween decorations and costumes and scenes images stir up the same yucky feelings they had when the bad things happened.
+My kids couldn’t (and still don’t) understand why people think these horrible, dark things are fun or funny.
 They have lived this stuff and know how terrifying they really are when they are played out in real life.

-Check out how Skipping Halloween became our new tradition and normal, what I learned from my kids about why it’s so scary for them, and how we ultimately diffused the worst of those Halloween triggers.
+Check out how Skipping Halloween soon became our new tradition and normal, what I learned from my kids about why Halloween is really so scary for them, and how we ultimately diffused the worst of those Halloween triggers.

 - Safety First…Always!
 There are no exceptions. - March 31, 2017